hapostgres/pg_auto_failover/docs/ref/pg_autoctl_show_state.rst

   - TLI: LSN

-	Timeline identifier and Postgres Log Sequence Number, which is the current position in the WAL stream.
+	Timeline identifier (TLI) and Postgres Log Sequence Number (LSN).

+	The LSN is the current position in the Postgres WAL stream.
 This is a hexadecimal number.
 See `pg_lsn`__ for more information.

 	__ https://www.postgresql.org/docs/current/datatype-pg-lsn.html